Military history of Nova Scotia

 Nova Scotia (also known as Mi'kma'ki and Acadia) is a Canadian province located in Canada's Maritimes.
 The region was initially occupied by Mi'kmaq.
-The colonial history of Nova Scotia includes the present-day Canadian Maritime provinces and the northern part of Maine (Sunbury County, Nova Scotia), all of which were at one time part of Nova Scotia.
-In 1763 Cape Breton Island and St. John's Island (now Prince Edward Island) became part of Nova Scotia.
+The colonial history of Nova Scotia includes the present-day Maritime Provinces and the northern part of Maine (Sunbury County, Nova Scotia), all of which were at one time part of Nova Scotia.
+In 1763, Cape Breton Island and St. John's Island (now Prince Edward Island) became part of Nova Scotia.
 In 1769, St. John's Island became a separate colony.
 Nova Scotia included present-day New Brunswick until that province was established in 1784.
-(In 1765, the county of Sunbury was created, and included the territory of present-day New Brunswick and eastern Maine as far as the Penobscot River.)
-During the first 150 years of European settlement, the colony was primarily made up of Catholic Acadians, Maliseet and Mi'kmaq.
-During the latter seventy-five years of this time period, there were six colonial wars that took place in Nova Scotia (see the Seven Years' War as well as Dummer's War and Father Le Loutre's War).
-After agreeing to several peace treaties, this long period of warfare ended with the Halifax Treaties (1761) and two years later when the British defeated the French in North America (1763).
-During these wars, Acadians, Mi'kmaq and Maliseet from the region fought to protect the border of Acadia from New England.
-They fought the war on two fronts: the southern border of Acadia, which New France defined as the Kennebec River in southern Maine.
-The other front was in Nova Scotia and involved preventing New Englanders from taking the capital of Acadia, Port Royal (See Queen Anne's War), establishing themselves at Canso.
+(In 1765, Sunbury County, Nova Scotia was created, and included the territory of present-day New Brunswick and eastern Maine as far as the Penobscot River.)
+During the first 150 years of European settlement, the colony was primarily made up of Catholic Acadians, Maliseet, and Mi'kmaq.
+During the last 75 years of this time period, there were six colonial wars that took place in Nova Scotia (see the Seven Years' War as well as Dummer's War and Father Le Loutre's War).
+After agreeing to several peace treaties, the long period of warfare ended with the Halifax Treaties (1761) and two years later, when the British defeated the French in North America (1763).
+During those wars, the Acadians, Mi'kmaq and Maliseet from the region fought to protect the border of Acadia from New England.
+They fought the war on two fronts: the southern border of Acadia, which New France defined as the Kennebec River in southern Maine, and in Nova Scotia, which involved preventing New Englanders from taking the capital of Acadia, Port Royal (See Queen Anne's War) and establishing themselves at Canso.